planetfederal/qgis-suite-plugin/doc/source/actions/geoserver.rst

    * - Action
      - Description
+   * - Delete
+     - Deletes the style from the catalog.
    * - Edit
      - Opens the QGIS symbology editor to edit the style of the layer.
 Some restrictions exist: